-SAMHSA's mission is to reduce the impact of substance abuse and mental illness on America's communities.
+SAMHSA's mission is to reduce the impact of substance use and misuse and mental illness on America's communities.
 Its Offices and Centers provide national leadership and assistance for quality behavioral health services while supporting states, territories, tribes, communities, and local organizations through grants and contract awards.
-SAMHSA's Center for Substance Abuse Prevention (CSAP) works with DEA to improve behavioral health through evidence-based prevention approaches.
-SAMHSA's Office of Tribal Affairs and Policy works with tribal nations and tribal groups to address behavioral health issues that affect Native people.
+SAMHSA's Center for Substance Abuse Prevention works with DEA to improve behavioral health through evidence-based prevention approaches.
+SAMHSA's Office of Tribal Affairs and Policy works with tribal nations and tribal groups to address behavioral health issues that affect American Indians and Alaska Natives.